jeremyabeard5/MSDS696/README.md

 ![Price by Datetiime](output/00-price-by-datetime-scatter.png)

 Generic scatterplot of the data.
-That one Thanksgiving Denver-New York flight is waaaaay up there!
+I would definitely not recommend flying on Thanksgiving from Denver to New York.

 ![Avg Price by Day of Year](output/03-avg-price-by-doy.png)